Doctor Strange: Cloak of Levitation

 The Cloak of Levitation is depicted as a potent mystical cloak worn by Doctor Strange.
-The primary purpose of the cloak is to give its wearer the ability to levitate and fly.
+The primary purpose of the cloak is to give its wearer the ability to fly.
 Additionally, the cloak is able to alter its shape, being often used to act as "another set of hands" to attack an opponent when Strange's own body has been incapacitated.

 There were two distinctly different cloaks worn by Doctor Strange bequeathed to him by his mentor, the Ancient One: a billowing, full-length blue cloak, that had minor abilities and spells woven into it, and the later, red cloak that Strange is usually seen wearing.
 The first appearance of the first (blue) cloak was in Strange Tales #114 (November 1963).
 The first appearance of the second (red) cloak was in Strange Tales #127 (December 1964).
 The Cloak of Levitation is seen in a great many battles where it often plays a very significant role.
 While it is extremely durable, there are a few occasions when it is damaged.
 Its repair requires that Strange engage an ally, Enitharmon the Weaver.

-The item has been referred to as a "relic" in the live-action movie Doctor Strange (2016).
-In this film (and other MCU films), the cloak appears to be sentient; not only does it rescue falling people on its own accord, but when Strange reached for a weapon in the Sanctum to fight an intruder, the cloaked yanked him to where a harness was sitting.

 Eye of Agamotto

+The Eye of Agamotto is the name commonly given to the amulet Strange wears on his chest, though the Eye resides within the amulet and is released from time to time.

+Created by writer Stan Lee and artist Steve Ditko, it first appeared in "The Origin of Dr. Strange", an eight-page story in Strange Tales #115 (December 1963).
+In designing the Eye, Ditko drew inspiration from the Eyes of Buddha, a Nepali symbol meant to protect its wearer against evil.

+The Eye of Agamotto appears in several forms of Marvel-related media, such as the Marvel Cinematic Universe, in which it contains the Time Stone, one of the Infinity Stones.